Bai is known for its lineup of popular low-calorie drink options like antioxidant-infused waters, teas, and lemonades.1

 The only clean keto beverage offered by Bai is their antioxidant water; it is pH balanced to 7.5 or higher, antioxidant infused, and has electrolytes as well.
 Free of carbs, calories, and fat, the antioxidant waters from Bai are completely clean keto.

-Is Bai Bubbles (Bolivia Black Cherry or Waikiki Coconut Lime) Keto?
+Is Bai Bubbles (Bolivia Black Cherry or Waikiki Coconut Lime) Suitable for Keto?

-Since a few of Bai’s drinks contain fewer carbs and less erythritol, some may be curious: is Bai Bubbles (Bolivia black cherry or Waikiki coconut lime) keto?
+Since a few of Bai’s drinks contain fewer carbs and less erythritol, some may be curious whether Bai Bubbles (Bolivia black cherry or Waikiki coconut lime) is suitable for keto.
 Bai Bubbles are the sparkling versions of the antioxidant infusions, and both Bolivia black cherry and Waikiki coconut lime have fewer carbs and calories than most, not to mention less artificial sweetener.

 With 8 g total carbs, 7 g erythritol, and just 1 g net carbs per bottle, these Bai bubbles flavors are keto but it’s up to one’s own discretion to decide if they fit under the umbrella of clean or dirty keto or not due to the erythritol content.

-On the other hand, if we compare Bai vs Bai5 (the company’s line of natural, 5 calorie beverages in several flavors) or the Bai antioxidant water, we see that these alternatives have not only fewer calories but less erythritol content, making them more qualified as clean keto drink options.
+On the other hand, if we compare Bai5 vs Bai (the company’s line of natural, 5 calorie beverages in several flavors) or the Bai antioxidant water, we see that these alternatives have not only fewer calories but less erythritol content, making them more qualified as clean keto drink options.

 References